 Our private vehicle will meet you at your hotel and transport you in comfort to Cusco bus station.

-There are also fantastic geographical highlights, such as the high pass of La Raya, where the views include stunning snow-capped Andean peaks.
+In order to break up the journey and make it worth your while, you will stop off at a number of fascinating sites along the way.
+From archaeological sites and the impressive Inca ruins of Rachi and Pucara, to the church at Andahuaylillas with its amazing 17th century paintings, you won't miss out on a thing!
+There are also fantastic geographical highlights, such as the high pass of La Raya, where you can admire panoramic views of the lovely snow-capped Andean peaks.
 The high grassland at this pass is home to all the camel-like creatures of Latin America - namely llamas, alpacas and vicunas.
-You will also make a stop along the way at an inn for a filling and included buffet lunch.
+En route, you will also stop to visit an inn, where you will enjoy a filling buffet lunch that is included in the journey.

 The Puno region features Lake Titicaca that gives you the feeling of being at the top of the world.
 The infinite skies are mirrored in the deep blue of the lake, and the horizon seems to bend as if it’s the edge of the world.
 The people of the region descended from the most notably ancient Andean ethnic groups, the Aymara and Quechua.
 The floating islands of the Uros Indians are also of great interest.
 The islands are built layer over layer of tortora reeds, a prolific plant that grows in the shallows of Lake Titicaca.